News and rumors on all of the TV shows based on comics in the works (there’s a lot)

 Originally planned as one of Marvel’s Phase Three films before being indefinitely postponed, Inhumans seems to have found a new life on the small screen.
 Disney and ABC announced that the show is on track for 2017, although not much is known about the story or how it will fit into the MCU.

-Presumably, Inhumans will be deeply connected to ABC’s other major Marvel show, Agents of SHIELD.
+Inhumans will be connected to ABC’s other major Marvel show, Agents of SHIELD, but there probably won’t be any crossovers, at least not during the first season.
 That means we’ve already seen the origins of the Inhumans – at least several of them – and it also opens the door for already established TV characters to jump to the new show.
 The only bit of story-related details that were mentioned is that the show will take place in the modern day on Earth and on the moon.
-That seems to be more in-line with the comics version of the characters, which also means we will probably see the well-known Inhumans characters, including Black Bolt and Medusa.

-The studios have yet to announce a showrunner or producers, but Disney and ABC did confirm the show’s co-financier: IMAX.
-Inhumans will be the first TV series IMAX has ever helped to create.
-The show will be shot in the IMAX format, and the first two episodes will be cut together into one story, which will then premiere in IMAX theaters September 1, 2017.
-The “film” will then be split into two with additional scenes added, then air on ABC soon after; it will then fall into a traditional airing schedule.
+Disney and ABC confirmed that the show’s co-financier will be IMAX; Inhumans will be the first TV series IMAX has ever helped to create.
+The show will be shot in the IMAX format, and the first two episodes will be cut together into one story, which will then premiere in IMAX theaters on September 1, 2017.
+The “film” will then be split into two with additional scenes added to air on ABC soon after; it will then fall into a traditional airing schedule.
 The show will retain an emphasis on the visuals and it will have a higher budget than Agents of SHIELD, specifically to make it look more impressive.